 Moscow is a constantly changing and rapidly expanding city.
 While it is regularly listed amongst the most expensive cities in the world, some areas can seem somewhat underdeveloped.
-Those with money can enjoy a lavish lifestyle on a par with any major international city if they are prepared to pay for this privilege.
+Those with money can enjoy a lavish lifestyle on a par with any major international city.

 The standard of public education and hospitals can be considerably lacking.
-However, expats always have the option of sending their children to one of the private or international schools located in the capital, and there are a number of private healthcare facilities available as well which expats can go to.
+However, expats always have the option of sending their children to one of the private or international schools located in the capital.
+There are several private healthcare facilities available as well which expats can go to.

-Moscow has an extensive public transport system, with the most common means of transportation being the efficient, safe and cheap metro.
+Moscow has an extensive public transport system.
+The most common means of transport being the efficient, safe and cheap metro.
 Many of the metro stations are lavishly decorated and constitute works of art in themselves.
 During rush hour it can get crowded, especially in the centre, but generally, the trains will be less crowded than in other major expat destinations.
 Traffic congestion can be nightmarish in Moscow and many expats choose to hire a driver rather than braving the roads alone.

 Moscow is by no means short of cultural activities and events.
 No visit is complete without a trip to the Bolshoi Theatre, and ballet performances at the Kremlin Palace are outstanding.
 There are several fascinating museums in the city, as well as wonderful architecture.